g-pengrend/ollama/README.md

    - Update `config.ini` to specify the models you intend to use.

 7. **Run ChromaDB:**
+   - Open a separate terminal, ensure it is in the same conda environment i.e.: ollama
-   - Start ChromaDB in a separate terminal: `chroma run --host localhost --port 8000 --path ../db`
+   - Start a ChromaDB in the separate terminal: `chroma run --host localhost --port 8000 --path ../db`

 8. **Prepare Your Documents:**
-   - Create a folder named `SOURCE_DOCUMENTS`
+   - Create a folder named `SOURCE_DOCUMENTS` if it does not exist.
    - Upload your documents into the `SOURCE_DOCUMENTS` folder.

 9. **Customization:**